niekwit/damid-seq/README.md

 `damid-seq` is a Snakemake pipeline for reproducible analysis of single/paired-end DamID-seq short read Illumina data.

 The core of the pipeline is the Perl script [damidseq_pipeline](https://github.com/owenjm/damidseq_pipeline), which is a great tool for the first steps of analysing DamID-seq data.
-However, it does process biological replicate data, and is not written with deployment to server, cluster, grid and cloud environments in mind.
+However, it does not process biological replicate data, and is not written with deployment to server, cluster, grid and cloud environments in mind.

 `damid-seq` implements the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system, which overcomes the above issues.
 In addition, we have added many features to the DamID-seq analysis workflow.